LizzyonGit/rates_r_us/TESTING.md

 ":where(h1) {
   margin-block: 0.67em;
   font-size: 2em;
 }" because someone says this should fix it, but this still did not work.
 I removed the code again.
 I decide to leave it now.
+I tested to remove <article> and this actually gave me 100 %.
+But <article> is there for semantic information, so I want to use it.
+So instead I used a hidden h1 above article and changed my original h1 to h2 inside the article element.
+This finally worked and I have 100% on best practices.

 For accessibility, I got a lower score because my Log in and register links only rely on colour, so I added underline to this.
 Now I get 100%.